jc1973/Payments-infra/README.md

   - All console and programmatic access and changes is logged to Cloudtrail.
   - CloudWatch is used for monitoring and alerting (via SNS)
   - Events from ECS, SQS are sent to CloudWatch
+  - Events from containers are sent to monitoring service (eg DataDog, NewRelic), for additional monitoring and alerting.

-**Note: In the Non Production environments no services are publicaly avaliable.**
+**Note: In the Non Production environments no services are publicly avaliable.**

 ## CI / CD